fluid-cloudnative/fluid/README.md

 ## What is Fluid?

-An open source Kubernetes-native Distributed Dataset Orchestrator and Accelerator for Data Analysis and Machine Learning.
+Fluid is an open source Kubernetes-native Distributed Dataset Orchestrator and Accelerator for Data Analysis and Machine Learning.

 <div>
   <img src="http://kubeflow.oss-cn-beijing.aliyuncs.com/Static/architecture.png" title="architecture">